New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 3. Determine entry point and exit point

-Deciding when to start testing ensures that the environment is ready, the codebase is stable, and the test objectives are well-defined.
-Common entry points are:
+This step is crucial because deciding when to start regression testing ensures that the environment is ready, the codebase is stable, and the test objectives are well-defined.
+Common entry points for this are:

 • Build passes smoke testing.